What is FTP and how can I improve it?

 As part of the sign-up process, you will be required to enter your FTP so we can determine your category.
 This helps us to keep the racing fun but fair, and also allows us to ensure you are racing people of similar abilities.
 Kindly follow the below protocol to submit your FTP test for the MyWhoosh Championship:

 - To be eligible for selection to the race, every participant who registered for the event must perform the FTP Test on the MyWhoosh Platform.
 The FTP test must be completed by April 17, 2023.

 - All participants will need to fill out the pre-verification form and submit a weigh-in and height video prior to the FTP Test here.
 The accepted protocol for weigh-in and height videos can be found in the MyWhoosh ruleset.

 - Please note that your weight and height in your MyWhoosh profile must match the weight and height in your videos.

-- All participants must be connected to their primary (which includes a smart trainer/smart bike, your heart rate monitor and a cadence sensor in case your smart trainer/bike does not record cadence) and secondary power sources (which includes a pedal or crank based power meter) during the FTP Test in MyWhoosh.
+- All participants must be connected to their primary and secondary power sources during the FTP Test in MyWhoosh.
+The primary includes a smart trainer/smart bike, your heart rate monitor, and a cadence sensor in case your smart trainer/bike does not record cadence and the secondary includes a pedal or crank-based power meter.
 Failure to connect will result in rejection, (Tap here to learn how to connect your secondary power source to MyWhoosh).

-- Once you have selected a suitable route, tap WORKOUTS and scroll to Testing section, Once in this section, select the FTP Test – MyWhoosh workout and hit the WORKOUT button.
-This test will take you approximately 1hr15min to complete.
-Please view this video to make sure you have selected the right test!
+- Once you have selected a suitable route, tap WORKOUTS, and scroll to Testing section.
+Once in this section, select the FTP Test – MyWhoosh workout and hit the WORKOUT button.
+This test will take you approximately 1 hour 15 minutes to complete.
+Please view this video to make sure you have selected the correct test!

 - Please ensure to complete the entire test – only completed tests will be taken into consideration.